 It has to be considered that spontaneous reactions are produced when people are being actively influenced.
 These reactions are produced by the conceptual short-term memory, that generates instantaneous responses, which are based on the concepts people have stored in their long-term memory.

-The semiotic groups work based on the conceptual segments of a product or service and allow confirming segmented actions and multi-segmented actions that are necessary in marketing and selling processes.
+The semiotic groups work based on the comfort zone segments of a product or service and allow confirming segmented actions and multi-segmented actions that are necessary in marketing and selling processes.

 This technology was developed to evaluate marketing and selling processes.